 - 45-65% Carbohydrates

-My Comment : Nutritionally, the best endorsed by most Nutritionists and a good all-rounder for maintaining overall health .
-Weight loss can be achieved by reducing portion size and Eliminating starches or empty carbs .
+My Comment: Nutritionally, the best diet endorsed by most Nutritionists and a good all-rounder for maintaining overall health.
+Weight loss can be achieved by reducing portion size and Eliminating starches or empty carbs.

-The Vegan diet is the best diet for eating to a Spiritual and ethical way of eating .
-It is claimed by Vegans that the only way to save the planet is by eating ethically and by eating mainly plant food and not of Animal origin which consumes a lot of Agricultural resources
+The Vegan diet is the best diet for eating a Spiritual and ethical way of eating.
+Vegans claim that the only way to save the planet is by eating ethically and by eating plant food and not of Animal origin, which consumes many Agricultural resources.

-The diet may also be good for those who have inflammatory bowel disorders , high cholesterol, heart disease and cancers and for developing a healthy gut flora due to the high amount of plant foods consumed .
+The diet may also be suitable for inflammatory bowel disorders, high cholesterol, heart disease and cancers, and developing a healthy gut flora due to the high amount of plant foods consumed.

 The majority of the diet is centred around consuming Carbohydrates and Fat and is the polar opposite of the Ketogenic diet with its low carb, high protein approach.